hypo69/hypo/pytest/gemini/src/endpoints/bots/chat_gpt_nodejs/telegram_bot_trainger.md

 8. **Assertion Improvements:** The assertions are more specific, checking that the correct methods on the mocked objects were called with the expected arguments.

-9. **Comprehensive Test Coverage:** The tests now cover the `/start`, `/help`, message handling, document handling, and voice message handling, including the critical step of mocking out external calls, improving the testing strategy.
+9. **Comprehensive Test Coverage:** The tests now cover the `/start`, `/help`, message handling, document handling, and voice message handling, including the critical step of mocking out external calls, improving the testing Startegy.

 **How to Run:**